Bhaavya/EducationalWeb/README.md

 Step 0: Download the project in a local directory/folder.

-Step 1: Create a virtual machine in the project and then activate that virtual machine.
+Step 1: Create a virtual environment in the project and then activate it

     a.
 Open the directory where the project is stored in your terminal.